brianhill/transient-astronomy/record_of_work-term_4.md

 *Various loose ends*

-* Report crashes to Software Bisque if they persist after updating TheSkyFusion
+* Report crashes to Software Bisque if they persist after updating TheSkyFusion.
-* Investigate Software Bisque's Super-Model and ProTrack software as an alternative to auto-guiding
+* Investigate Software Bisque's Super-Model and ProTrack software as an alternative to auto-guiding.
-* Get TheSkyFusion onto the Observatory network
+* Get TheSkyFusion onto the Observatory network.
+* We need to understand why 3-5 m/s winds are able to buffet the scope so badly.
+Is there looseness in the imaging train that we can remove?
+* We need to add an FOV indicator for the auto-guider.
+An issue was that there was nothing in the autoguider frame on 2023-01-10 bright enough to survive the poor seeing and buffeting perhaps jogging the image would have corrected this.